RoliSoft/WSL-Distribution-Switcher/README.md

 The scripts provided here are written in Python 3, and they need to be run from Windows, __NOT__ from WSL.
 You can download a Python 3 installer from their [official website](https://www.python.org/downloads/), or you can use the one bundled with Cygwin.
 Since WSL is stored in `%LocalAppData%` for each user, you don't need admin rights in order to use any of the scripts.

-To begin, clone the repository or [download a copy](https://github.com/RoliSoft/WSL-Distribution-Switcher/archive/master.zip).
+To begin, clone the repository or [download a copy of it](https://github.com/RoliSoft/WSL-Distribution-Switcher/archive/master.zip).

 ### Obtaining tarballs